Alfred Ollivant (writer)

 Alfred Ollivant (1874–1927) was an English novelist, known for his novel Owd Bob.
 Ollivant also published about a dozen other novels ranging from small-scale cautionary tales to grand historical stories.

 Biography

-Alfred Ollivant was born in Nuthurst, West Sussex, in 1874 and became an writer after a horse-riding injury ended his brief military career.
+Alfred Ollivant was born in Nuthurst, West Sussex, in 1874 and became a writer after a horse-riding injury ended his brief military career.

 Owd Bob, his first novel, was published in 1898.
 Set in rural Cumbria, in northern England, the novel concerns a suspected sheep-killing collie, Bob.
 Even though most of the book's dialogue is written in the Cumbrian dialect, it became popular in the United States.
 Ollivant published a sequel, Danny, in 1902.

 He was also a short-story contributor to the magazines The Atlantic Monthly and the Boston Evening Transcript.

 Death

 Alfred Ollivant died in London on 19 January 1927.